 Video from the International Neuromodulation Society conference in 2009 iPlant.eu is written and maintained by Christopher Harris and is licensed under a Creative Commons License.
-Citation: 'Harris, C.A. and Kilarski, L.L.
+Attribution/citation: "Harris, C.A. and Kilarski, L.L.
 (2009) A Novel, Web-Based Approach To Public Participation in Neuromodulation Research.
-9th World Conference of the International Neuromodulation Society.'
+9th World Conference of the International Neuromodulation Society."
 For up-to date information about rewarding DBS and related topics, follow iPlant on Twitter, Facebook, Google+ or YouTube.
 There is also a novel currently being written about the development of iPlants.
 Please address any comments or questions about the iPlant project to firstname.lastname@example.org.

 References: R = academic, L = website